 Property Value

 Your home is likely the single largest investment that you have made.
-There is absolutely no doubt that erecting even the “usual” 240kV towers near residential properties has a serious impact on property values.
-How much greater then will the impact be when these mammoth 500kV 77m tall towers are erected?
+There is absolutely no doubt that erecting high voltage transmission lines and towers near residential properties has a serious impact on property values.

 For your reference, RETA has authored a Fact Sheet on Property Values and High Voltage Power Lines as part of its Fact Sheet series.